-Some other methods: Cut the nails with a sawzall.
+Some other methods to build this chair: Cut the nails with a Sawzall.
 Use a pneumatic chisel.
 Use a catspaw to dig the nails out (for certain pallets, this is easy.
 For some, it’s darn near impossible.)
 Use a hammer to knock the stinger off if it’s stubborn.

-You’ll be left with a bunch of 1X4’s and 1X6’s attached to the 2×4 in the center.
-By rocking the 1×4’s and the 1×6’s back and forth, you can get the board off without totally destroying it.
+You’ll be left with a bunch of 1X4’s and 1X6’s attached to the 2×4 in the centre.
+By rocking the 1×4’s and the 1×6’s back and forth, you can get the board off without destroying it.
 There will still be quite a few ruined boards.
-Good for the woodstove.
+Good for the wood stove.

-Pull or remove any nails left in the board and stack it to the side.
+Pull or remove any nails left on the board and stack them to the side.
 You may also want to grade your boards, based on knots, warping, bark, etc. This will help later when you try to decide what to use for what job.